 Domestic Abuse is Defined Broadly

-For the purposes of a domestic violence protective order (DVPO) in North Carolina, domestic abuse is defined in a relatively broad manner.
+For a domestic violence protective order (DVPO) in North Carolina, domestic abuse is defined in a relatively broad manner.
 Among other things, a petitioner may be eligible to obtain a restraining order if there has been any of the following:

 - Physical violence;